 If this were a Google Analytics report, you'd think the "New Contacts" column showed the number of times a goal had been completed - and, in Google Analytics a single web visitor can legitimately trigger multiple goals (maybe they sign up for a newsletter, then download a whitepaper - that's two goals).

-BUT - This is HubSpot, so the number of Contacts shown is the number of new unique contacts that are added to your HubSpot CRM.
+BUT this is HubSpot, so the number of New Contacts shown is the number of new unique contacts that are added to your HubSpot CRM.
 So, while one new contact might download multiple whitepapers and content offers, they'll only show up as one contact in this report.
 Much cleaner, much better.

 Of course Google Analytics doesn't measure Offline Sources - it's ONLY a web analytics tool.
-HubSpot (because it ties directly to your CRM) shows how many contacts have been added from other sources that Google can't track - such as event attendees, people who call on the phone, or maybe drop by the showroom (that you have added manually, obviously).
+HubSpot (because it ties directly to your CRM) shows how many contacts have been added from other sources that Google can't track - such as event attendees from an eventbrite integration, people who call on the phone, or maybe drop by the showroom (that you have added manually, obviously).

 Normally only ecommerce businesses can attribute new customer numbers and revenue directly to a marketing channel, but HubSpot helps you measure the conversion from visit through to sales lead and finally to new customer.
 This gives you great insight on where to focus your marketing efforts.